What Is It?

 Other potential problems include:

-- Accidental damage to nearby teeth, such as fracture of fillings or teeth
+- Accidental damage to nearby teeth, such as the fracture of fillings or teeth

 - Long-lasting numbness in the lower lip and chin â€” This is an uncommon problem.
 It is caused by injury to the inferior alveolar nerve in your lower jaw.
 Complete healing may take three to six months.
 In rare cases, the numbness may be permanent.